Health & Wellness

 We delve into the eternal question: is a firmer sofa truly the secret to pain-free lounging?

 We delve into the eternal question: is a firmer sofa truly the secret to pain-free lounging?
 With the help of our Couch.com experts, we embark on a quest to uncover the truth behind tailored back support, orthopedic choices, and achieving the ultimate blend of comfort and back pain prevention!
-We’re featuring an exclusive interview with Couch.com’s resident chiropractor, Dr. David Bond, who gives us his expert advice!
+To help you find the best couch for back pain, we’re featuring an exclusive interview with Couch.com’s resident chiropractor, Dr. David Bond, who gives us his expert advice!

 How to Avoid Back Pain on Your Couch: Featuring Dr. David Bond